 Crash trucks will retrieve disabled equipment in order of occurrence, or in order of necessity, as determined by Race Control.
 Riders are not allowed to push their machines on or alongside the track, except at the instruction of a Corner Worker.
-Nor are they allowed to accept outside assistance from crewmembers or spectators.
+Riders may not accept outside assistance from crewmembers or spectators.